Understanding cremation

 Whether you decide on cremation or burial, it is always important to inform your family of your wishes or make the arrangements yourself, to save them the distress at your time of passing.

-Our caring funeral arrangers at McCartney Family Funerals can answer any questions you may have on cremation so that you can make the right choice for your family.
+Our caring funeral arrangers at McCartney Family Funerals can answer any questions you may have on holding a cremation in Brisbane so that you can make the right choice for your family.
 We are happy to take your call on 1300 043 522 or visit our website at www.mccartneyfunerals.com.au for more information.